-In 2008, there was progress towards meeting this financial objective due to a projected surplus but the objective was still not met.
-The OGSRT was originally projected to have a small loss for the 2008 fiscal year, but is now expected to have a small surplus as a result of fee revenue from joint projects funded by both MNR and OGS.
-The Trust is expected to break even in 2009.
+In 2009, there was progress towards meeting this financial objective due to a projected surplus.
+However, the objective was still not achieved.
+The OGSRT projected a breakeven budget for the 2009 fiscal year.
+It now expects to have a small surplus as a result of fee revenue from joint projects funded by both MNR and OGS.
+Further revenue came from sale of data in one large purchase.
+The Trust anticipates it will break even in 2009.

 Projected completion of the well data digitization program will reduce costs, but this will be offset by a long-term trend of decreasing revenue from sample processing fees and well licence fees due to decreasing oil and gas production and the drilling of fewer wells, and expected increases in rental payments to the Ontario Realty Corporation.

-User fees and data/publication sales initially contributed only 10% of the operating revenue of the Trust.
-The Trust's goal of increasing these fees to 20% of revenues continues to be exceeded.
+User fees and data/publication sales historically contributed only 10% of the operating revenue of the Trust.
+The Trust initiated a strategy to mitigate declining well-related fees by augmenting with increased user-related fees of 20% of revenues.
+This strategic target was and continues to be exceeded.